deus-pro/bjw-mail/README.md

 # bw-mail
 base image with wildfly configured for mail server connection

-* to work with mysql do:
+* to configure connection with mail server:

 ```
 docker pull plussell/bw-mail